maryamom/Kaggle-house-prices-advanced-regression-techniques/README.md

 ## Performance

-My best submission achieved a **0.12021** on the Kaggle leaderboard (include your actual score here).
+My best submission achieved a **0.12021** on the Kaggle leaderboard.
 You can view my ranking on the competition leaderboard.

 ![Score](https://github.com/user-attachments/assets/84e4a207-f2ab-495d-b746-6ded6485253d)